lse-ds105/ds105a-project-music-metrics/docs/index.md

-# Acknowledgement of AI use
+# Acknowledgement of AI use 🤖

-We used ChatGPT to help with creating some of our code: for eg:
+We have relied on ChatGPT on an occasional basis throughout our project.
+We used ChatGPT extensively on:
+* Finding the right functions, and then reading official documentation afterwards
+* Debugging
+* Generating ideas

+These are some of the examples where we used ChatGPT:
+*